 As long as you follow these steps, you will have a perfect gingham effect in this unique crochet baby blanket pattern.
 As an illustration, that’s how your crochet work will look on the front and back when you are working with two strands.

 To point out, with the correct tension you can’t see the hidden strand and your work looks perfect.
 It should be not too loose, not too tight.
-Important to realize, you would be able to see a hidden strand of yarn if you look closely – but barely.
+Important to realize, that you would be able to see a hidden strand of yarn if you look closely – but barely.

 - 2 skeins of I Love This Yarn (Hobby Lobby) in Soft Pink (#102)